noportman/noportman/README.md

 Through my GitHub projects, you'll find a collection of tools, scripts, and visualizations that showcase my work in data analytics, geospatial modeling, and sustainability-focused insights.
 Whether it's working with large datasets, building predictive models, or visualizing spatial patterns, I strive to create solutions that make a measurable impact.

 I'm always eager to collaborate and exchange ideas with fellow data scientists, engineers, and sustainability advocates.
 If you're interested in geospatial data, water resources, or sustainability analytics, let's connect and build something meaningful together! 🌱💡

-📫 How to reach me: via email: noah.portman@gmail.com or via LinkedIn: [https://www.linkedin.com/in/noah-portman/]